FredrikNoren/ungit/CONTRIBUTING.md

 // We're overriding the graph component here components.register('graph', function(args) {
   return {
-    // This method creates and returns the dom that represents this component.
+    // This method creates and returns the DOM node that represents this component.
     updateNode: function() {
       var node = document.createElement('div');
       // Request all log entries from the backend